sujithjay/sujithjay.github.io/_posts/2019-09-14-Integration-of-Large-Scale-Data-Processing-Systems-and-Traditional-Parallel-Database-Technology.md

 HadoopDB was designed to take advantage of these technical prowesses of Hadoop, while addressing its shortcomings.

-HadoopDb placed a local DBMS (PostgreSQL/VectorWise) on every node in the data processing clusters.
+HadoopDB placed a local DBMS (PostgreSQL/VectorWise) on every node in the data processing clusters.
 This enabled significant speedup in the Map tasks, as filtering, projection, transformation, certain joins and, partial aggregations were pushed into the local DBMS.

 {% include image-caption.html file="/public/hadoopdb/pushdown.png" description="Fig. 1: Pushdown of Map Functions" %}